 Madeline Smart ('19)

-Madeline is a 2L, originally from Seattle, WA.
+Madeline is a 3L, originally from Seattle, WA.
 She attended Smith College in Northampton, MA and taught high school in the Rio Grande Valley for four years before coming to law school.
 Nowadays, Madeline is happy to call herself a Texan.
 She knows way too much about Bevo, and refuses to ever move north again.
-In her 1L year, Madeline completed several pro-bono projects, including working with the TRLA Public Defender's Office during the Pro Bono in January trip to the Rio Grande Valley.
-After her 1L year, Madeline split her summer between a firm in Weslaco, TX and an internship with Judge Xavier Rodriguez, exploring as many areas of the law as possible.
-She plans to pursue a career in the areas of civil defense, employment, or property.
+Madeline completed several pro-bono projects, including working with the TRLA Public Defender's Office during the Pro Bono in January trip to the Rio Grande Valley, and completing a legal internship with the Transnational Worker's Rights Clinic.
+During the summers, Madeline has worked with firms in Dallas and Weslaco, TX and completed an internship with Judge Xavier Rodriguez, exploring as many areas of the law as possible.
+She plans to pursue a career in the areas of civil defense, employment, or bankruptcy.
 In her spare time, Madeline enjoys hanging out with her dog Paisley, working out, reading, and Googling things.
-Madeline was a proud Bradford Society 1L, and is excited to be a Bradford Dean's Fellow in her 2L year.
+Madeline was a proud Bradford Society 1L, and is excited for her second year as a Bradford Dean's Fellow.